LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/settings.md

 2. **Storage Loading Priority:** This will set the priority level of loading files into storage.
 There are multiple levels of priority; *Low, Normal and High*.
 If there is no priority preference, select _Disabled_.
 3. **Datacenter Availability:** Select the datacenter(s) that the lab profile will be available to launch from.
 Labs can be launched from the following datacenters:
    - AU East - located in Eastern Australia
-   - External - files are stored in an external system and are used by labs that require the IDL v2 Cloud Client.
+   - External - files are stored in an external system and are used by labs that require the IDLx Cloud Client.
    - US Central - located in Central United States
    - US East - located in Eastern United States